YttriLab/B-SOID/README.md

 ## License

-This software package provided without warranty of any kind and is licensed under the GNU Lesser General Public License v3.0.
+This software package provided without warranty of any kind and is licensed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).
 If you use our algorithm and/or model/data, please cite us!
-Preprint/peer-review will be announced in the following section. (https://choosealicense.com/licenses/agpl-3.0/)
+Preprint/peer-review will be announced in the following section.

 ## News
 September 2019: First B-SOiD preprint in [bioRxiv](https://www.biorxiv.org/content/10.1101/770271v1)